andrew/ultimate-awesome/README.md

 - [awesome-zoo](https://github.com/dinos80152/awesome-zoo) -  A curated list of anything related software which uses an animal as its icon.
 - [awesome](https://github.com/diovanemonteiro/awesome) - Uma coleção de links, sites favoritos, tutoriais, dicas, postagens, artigos e vídeos sobre diversas tecnologias relacionadas ao desenvolvimento web.
 - [awesome-starred](https://github.com/dr460nf1r3/awesome-starred) - An always up-to-date and sorted list of my starred projects 🚀.
+- [awesome-dynamic-scene-reconstruction](https://github.com/DynaVis/awesome-dynamic-scene-reconstruction) - A curated list of awesome neural scene reconstruction datasets and papers, inspired by awesome-computer-vision.
 - [awesome-edgeware](https://github.com/edgeware-builders/awesome-edgeware) - A curated (unofficial) list of awesome things for people looking to buidl on Edgeware.
 Please submit a pull request if you know any resources that might be helpful to other developers!.
 - [awesome-surrealdb](https://github.com/emmynguyen/awesome-surrealdb) - A curated list of SurrealDB talks, tools, examples & articles.
 Contributions are welcome!.
 - [socket-programming](https://github.com/eqba1/socket-programming) - A curated list of awesome Socket Programming frameworks, libraries, software and resources .